 What is Voice of Customer (VoC)?

-Voice of Customer (VoC) is a research methodology that captures what customers think, feel, need, and expect from your product or service — using surveys, interviews, reviews, and behavioral data to inform product, marketing, and CX decisions.
+Voice of Customer (VoC) is a research methodology that captures what customers think, feel, need, and expect from your product or service.
+Using surveys.

 What is Voice of Customer (VoC)?